 At first I thought is was stupid, until I read your description.
 NOW I WANT ONE!

 Oh man that is awesome.
 I need to check out his other designs as well.

 That is awesome!!!
 Good job!

 Ok, I kept coming back to this one… so, I was looking at clayton’s site… bought one of the really cool clock plans… now just need the time to build it between all the other projects.

 Oh nice!
 I have a clock plan on the back-burner too.
 Let’s do it before the year ends!

 I’m hoping to!
 Which one are you going to build?
 I’m going to build the simplicity with the rewind gear and chime options.

 I got the Genesis.
 I was thinking of trying to mount it outside on a fence or something.

 I love when the clock is a little more enigmatic and becomes part of the landscape or room…As if it has broken free and become it’s own character!
-The two images on the top of this page are fantastic.
+The two images on the top of this